 I normally just guess this part.
 As I have a big family, I double the recipe and use two cups of flour, then add 1 cup of yogurt until I get a nice, play dough kind of dough.

 Divide into 2 or 8 or 10 even balls (depends on the size pizza you want).
 Roll out with a rolling pin and …..
 STOP TIMER PLEASE …. your pizza bases are ready to go!!

 Any pizza topping you would normally have on a pizza, you can have on a pizza made with two ingredient dough.
 Here’s some you might like:

 I get a ton of questions about this recipe, so I have updated it by showing you what would happen if you used different kinds of flour to make up your two ingredient pizza dough.

-For the tasty little experiment, I whipped up three standard Margarita Pizzas using one of these 3 Flour types:
+For the tasty little experiment, I whipped up three regular Margarita Pizzas using each of these 3 Flour types:

-- Self Rising Flour (I LOVE Bob Red Mill Flour but they don’t have a Self Rising Version yet.
+- Self Raising Flour (I LOVE Bob Red Mill Flour but they don’t have a Self Rising Version yet.
 I make my own using this flour and some baking powder.)

 - Plain Flour

 Each of the pizza dough recipes contain only two ingredients: 1 cup of flour and 1/2 cup plain Greek Yogurt.